kstenerud/streamux/README.md

 #### Cancel Ack

 Sent to acknowledge a `cancel` request.
-The operation is canceled, and all queued responses to that request ID are removed.
+The operation is canceled, and all queued response chunks to that request ID are removed.
 Once this is done, the serving peer sends a `cancel ack`.
 If the request doesn't exist (possibly because it had already completed), the serving peer must still send a `cancel ack`, because the other peer's ID will remain locked until an ack is received.

 #### Ping